Utah Administrative Code

 (b) provide for adequate and appropriate review of student performance data on state administered assessments to professional education staff and parents of students;

-(c) ensure the privacy of student performance data and personally identifiable student information, as directed by law;
+(c) ensure the privacy of student performance data and personally identifiable student data, as directed by law;

 (d) provide an online education survey conducted with public funds for Board review and approval; and